It's time our government put you first

 Enough is enough.
 It is time we, the working people of this district, stand up and fight back.
 My name is Michael Bagdes-Canning and I am running for State Assembly to fight for our community.
 Will you join me?

-I got a job as a teacher at George Jr. R, working with students the state had deemed “delinquent.”
+I got a job as a teacher at George Jr. Republic, working with students the state had deemed “delinquent.”
 It never ceases to make me laugh that I became a teacher as I was a horrible student.
 But just after high school, my father set me up as a teachers assistant for a friend of his.
 I saw her care for the students who struggled in the classroom just as I did.
 And I saw that with just her little extra effort, she put these students back on the right track.
 I wish I had a teacher like Margie Scherer, and from that moment, I knew I wanted to spend my life being that type of teacher for struggling students.
 Throughout my career, Karen and I would invite students into our home and into our family.
 I keep in touch with some to this day.

 Even then in 1982, the jobs were scarce, and only becoming scarcer.
 Year by year the major sources of our new community’s jobs closed or moved away.
 The strip-mining companies had gone bankrupt.
 Pullman Standard’s railcar manufacturing plant went the way of the steam engine.
 Year after year would bring more bad news leading to our recent one-two blow of Joy Manufacturing and The Polk Center, two of our major sources of family sustaining union jobs going away.